squint-cljs/squint/notes/internal/compiler-ns-state.md

   plus `:refers` and `:aliases` keys, prefix-filtered, munged self-aliases (containing `_DOT_`) dropped.
 Core fns (`resources/squint/core.edn`) and publics of arbitrary required libs are not enumerated - no runtime ns env.
+  For a `js/...` prefix, JS-interop names are enumerated from `globalThis` (its prototype chain) - in the browser over the transport (`complete-js` op in vite.js) when eval is delegated there, else from node directly (`js-completions`).
+  This is the one completion path that does NOT use ns-state; it queries the live JS runtime, mirroring sci.nrepl/scittle's browser-side interop completion.